 As previously mentioned, your WordPress implementation can be supported with elements of bespoke development where required, including locking down particularly intricate areas of your site where blocks may introduce unnecessary complexity.
-As the Block Editor continues to be improved and extended, you may choose to migrate these elements at a later date – and if you’re already using WordPress, you can also continue to use the Classic Editor, via the official WordPress plugin, while you translate your site for the Block Editor (note though that this plugin is only due to be supported until 2022).
+As the Block Editor continues to be improved and extended, you may choose to migrate these elements at a later date – and if you’re already using WordPress, you can also continue to use the Classic Editor, via the official WordPress plugin, while you translate your site for the Block Editor (note though that this plugin is not guaranteed to be supported beyond 2022).

-According to research commissioned by Red Hat, low-code and no-code solutions have the potential to reduce development time by up to 90% – removing this overhead will therefore have a noticeable impact on your operating costs and return on investment.
+By reducing the development effort required to maintain your site, you’ll see a noticeable impact on operating costs and return on investment.
 Additionally, freeing development teams from the day-to-day running of your site allows them to focus on delivering value back into the business through the creation of new bespoke blocks and other innovative solutions, rather than making minor changes and maintaining existing pages.

 The ease-of-use of the Block Editor also helps reduce training costs, and can help streamline the onboarding process for content creators – a crucial consideration if you’re planning to migrate to WordPress from an existing platform.
-(If you want to learn more about the process of replatforming to WordPress, we’ve recently created a white paper walking through that very subject – find out more and download your copy here.)
+(If you want to learn more about the process of replatforming to WordPress, we’ve recently written a post walking through that very subject – find out more here.)

 Ensuring your site can scale as you require is of course a priority for enterprise organisations, and WordPress has proven itself as a platform capable of supporting traffic-heavy and content-rich sites – for example, the WordPress installation we delivered for Dexerto serves a wide range of esports media to millions of users each month.